changmw/chang-cantontese-input/foxpro/srh/readme.txt

 AC Nielsen seeks to end fragmentation | South China Morning Post https://www.scmp.com/article/214408/ac-nielsen-seeks-end-fragmentation

-I left SRH for a little adventure in the Tuen Mun power plant of China Light & Power, working with HP Unix workstations, Ingres4GL and Ingres RDBMS.
+I left SRH for a little and short adventure in the Tuen Mun power plant of China Light & Power, working with HP Unix workstations, Ingres4GL and Ingres RDBMS.
 So I really didn't know what happened to my colleagues in MIS Team (which turned into MIS Department) after the acquisition.